softwareconstruction240/softwareconstruction/chess/3-web-api/web-api.md

 Each service method receives a Request object containing all the information it needs to do its work.
 After performing its function it returns a corresponding Result object containing the output of the method.
 To do their work, service classes need to make heavy use of the Model classes and Data Access classes described below.

-You must place your service classes in the a folder named `server/src/main/java/service`.
+⚠ You must place your service classes in a folder named `server/src/main/java/service`.

 ### Request and Result Classes